jnozzi/cocoadev.com/markdown/NSOutlineViewDraggingRows.md

-How do I implement dragging in an General/NSOutlineView?
+How do I implement dragging in an NSOutlineView?
 More specifically, if I know what rows (and/or parents) are selected how do I drop them without screwing up the indexes?

 I'm using something like this right now to: